 Immediately east of the botanical gardens is the Parque Explora Science Museum.
 The range of exhibitions and interactive activities make this a fun, educational day out for all ages.
 Right next door is the Medellin Aquarium, housing a variety of freshwater fish species.

 Right across the road is the Parque Norte Theme Park.
-The family friendly amusement park is set around a lake and offers a variety of entertainment, from rides to a cable car across the water.
+The family-friendly amusement park is set around a lake and offers a variety of entertainment, from rides to a cable car across the water.

 Accommodation in this area is sparser than the more typical tourist hotspots.
 However, what is available is very affordable.
 If you are working on a budget, Aranjuez is worth a look, due to its combination of reasonable rates and convenient location.

-FAQs on Where to Stay in Medellin
+FAQs on best areas to Stay in Medellin

 Where Is Safe To Stay In Medellin?